tyroprogrammer/learn-react-app/src/tutorial/02-IntroToJSX.md

     </tbody>
 </table>
 ```
-You'd have to write something this this, which is not very pretty:
+You'd have to write something like this, which is not very pretty:
 ```js
 React.createElement('table', null,
     [